ckattenberg/semantic_similarity/README.md

 - Doc2Vec: d2v
 - Universal Sentence Encoder: use

-To test the model after it has been trained:
+To train a neural net classifier and test it:
 ```bash
 $ python run_test_METHOD.py
 ```